 You will have a multiple subject credential valid to teach in a self-contained classroom in any school in California— public, parochial, or private.
 And with just a few more classes, you can obtain a single subject credential, to enable you, for instance, to be a middle school math or science teacher or a high school English teacher.
 State credential reciprocity is another matter.
 California does have one of the most far-reaching credentials, and if you exercise your option to obtain a master’s in our program, you should be qualified to teach in any of the other 49 states.

 Do I get paid in this residency program?

 In order to be part of this program, you need to have a paid teaching position.
 This could be in an independent, public charter, public, or parochial school.
-All of the schools that make up the coalition sponsoring the BATTI program employ assistant or resident teachers.
-Salaries for these positions range from $26,000 to $40,000.
-Almost all of the BATTI students are assistant teachers, but you could participate in our program while working as a full-time lead teacher.
+All of the schools that make up the coalition sponsoring the University of the Pacific/BATTI program employ assistant or resident teachers.
+Salaries for these positions range from $27,000 to $45,000.
+Almost all of the University of the Pacific/BATTI students are assistant teachers, but you could participate in our program while working as a full-time lead teacher.

 How can I get one of these assistant teacher positions?

 When you attend our information sessions, you will receive a list of the schools, people to contact, and their hiring timelines.
 For reference, please consult the Coalition Schools link on this site.
 BATTI will hold a school fair attended by 20 school representatives in early February to which you will be invited.